 I’ve been thinking a lot about these lately and I’m overwhelmed at what God is teaching me.

-Back on Gtalk, I typed on my keyboard and answered my friend’s questions: Yes I’m happy, my heart is full, and married life is awesome.
+And so to answer my friend’s question: Yes I’m happy, my heart is full, and married life is awesome.

 About the photo: You see that pink plastic shell on the lower right hand corner?